-Sam and Gladys grew up together in the Abingdon, Illinois area with both graduating from Abingdon HS.
+Sam Cline and Gladys “Red” Walker grew up together in the Abingdon, Illinois area with both graduating from Abingdon HS.
+Here’s a little about them from the Tatler, the high school yearbook (Gladys & Sam.)

 It was in speech class at AHS that Gladys gave a talk on how to make bread and Sam was impressed.